Akankshamagdum/Akankshamagdum/README.md

-- 👋 Hi, I’m Akanksha Magdum
+> 👋 Hi, I’m Akanksha Magdum
-- 👀 I’m Data Analyst, Data storyteller & Power BI Enthusiast.
+> 👀 I’m Data Analyst, Data storyteller & Power BI Enthusiast.
+> Have a look on the Reports and Dashboards I have Created in different Business Inteliigence Tool here.
+> Experienced professional with expertise in data analysis, visualization, and deriving valuable insights, utilizing tools such as SAP Analytics Cloud, SAP Business Objects, SAP Lumira Designer, and SAP Web Intelligence.
+Adept at transforming complex information into actionable recommendations, I am eager to contribute my skills to a data-focused role and drive informed decision-making.

 <!---